Multiple endocrine neoplasia type 2B: Treatment

 Pheochromocytoma - a hormone secreting tumor of the adrenal glands - is also present in 50% of cases.
 Affected individuals are encouraged to get yearly screenings for thyroid and adrenal cancer.

 Because prophylactic thyroidectomy improves survival, blood relatives of a person with MEN2B should be evaluated for MEN2B, even if lacking the typical signs and symptoms of the disorder.The mucosal neuromas of this syndrome are asymptomatic and self-limiting, and present no problem requiring treatment.
 They may, however, be surgically removed for aesthetic purposes or if they are being constantly traumatized.

 Society and culture

 Abraham Lincoln hypothesis

 In 2007, Dr. John Sotos proposed that President Abraham Lincoln had MEN2B.
-This theory suggests Lincoln had all the major features of the disease: a marfan-like body habitus, large, bumpy lips, constipation, muscular hypotonia, a history compatible with cancer and a family history of the disorder - his sons Eddie, Willie, and Tad, and probably his mother.
+This theory suggests Lincoln had all the major features of the disease: a marfan-like body habitus, large, bumpy lips, constipation, muscular hypotonia, a history compatible with cancer, along with a family history possibly suggestive of the disorder.
 The "mole" on Lincoln's right cheek, the asymmetry of his face, his large jaw, his drooping eyelid, and "pseudo-depression" are also suggested as manifestations of MEN2B.
-Lincoln's longevity (dying at 56 of a gunshot wound and without any apparent suggestion of ill health otherwise) is the principal challenge to the MEN2B theory, which could be proven by DNA testing.
+Lincoln's relative longevity (dying at 56 of a gunshot wound) is the principal challenge to the MEN2B theory.
+As a result, whether Lincoln had MEN2B remains an open question and could only be proven definitively by DNA testing of a verified Lincoln relic, most probably dating from the assassination.